April 26, 2019

 An approach to these financial products, and the differences between each one.

-For everyone interested in financial investments, the Options and Futures appear as a very attractive way to make money.
+For everyone interested in financial investments, Options and Futures appear a very attractive way to make money.
 But, not all the traders are able enough to do it.
 Operations with these financial instruments require deep knowledge, in order to do it with the minimum risk.

 An Option provides the right, but not the obligation, to buy or sell shares at a predetermined price at any time, as long as the contract is in effect.
-On the other side, a Future contract obligates the two sides to make a transaction.
+On the other hand, a Future contract obligates the two sides to make a transaction.

 Main Types of Options: Calls and Puts

-When you Call an option, you acquire the right, but not the obligation to buy a given quantity of the underlying asset, as long as the life of the option occurs.
+When you Call an Option, you acquire the right, but not the obligation to buy a given quantity of the underlying asset, as long as the life of the Option occurs.

-In contrast, a Put option gives the holder the right to sell an underlying asset at a specified price and a predetermined date.
+In contrast, a Put Option gives the holder the right to sell an underlying asset at a specified price and a predetermined date.

 Basics of Option and Futures Trading

-- Strike Price: This is the price at which the futures contract can be purchased.
+Strike Price: This is the price at which the Futures contract can be purchased.
 It’s also known as “exercise”.

 - Underlying Price or Future Contract: is the principal component that sets prices of derivative securities, warrants, and convertibles.

-- In the money (ITM): when the strike price of a call (put) option is below (above) the stock price.
+- In the money (ITM): when the strike price of a call (put) Option is below (above) the stock price.

-- Out of the money (OTM): when the strike price of an option is above (below) the stock price.
+- Out of the money (OTM): when the strike price of an Option is above (below) the stock price.

-- Time value: It refers to the price of an option less the intrinsic value.
+- Time value: It refers to the price of an Option, less the intrinsic value.
 This concept is also known as Extrinsic Value.

-Which are the benefits of operations in Options?
+What are the benefits of operations in Options?

 And, what about Futures?